necampanini/never-a-bad/_posts/2015-01-19-Research Project-Part 1.md

 Here's how I plan to tackle the research:

   - Gather multiple definitions of both aggregation and composition
-  - review and understand the history of each (obviously easier said than done)
+  - Review and understand the history of each (obviously easier said than done)
-  - find what languages started to sway convention(part of history review)
+  - Find what languages started to sway convention(part of history review)
-  - hope Fowler has something to say on the matter...
+  - Hope Fowler has something to say on the matter...

 That's what I have as a starting point at least, and it's enough to get started on a few days reading, considering I have multiple projects/learnings on my plate.
 Of course I'll be revising these topics and will eventually create an outline of how I want to present the information.